Crashtopia/req-graph/README.md

 # Introduction
-A node-red fork to create a browser based tool for creating multi-agent requirements engineering workflows.
-Experiment with predefined agents and output artifacts to create common requirements engineering artifacts.
-A this is part of a masters thesis
+This project is a fork of Node-RED, licensed under the Apache License 2.0.
+It has been modified as part of a master's thesis to support low-code multi-agent workflow orchestration for requirements engineering and design.
+Experiment with predefined agents, human-in-the-loop nodes or existing subflows to create common software engineering artifacts.

 ## Copyright and License